 - Do not allow the instrument to touch the bottom of the tank it can scratch or etch the machine

-- Don’t use solutions with high alkaline or acid
+- Don’t use solutions with a high alkaline or acid level

 - Ensure the ultrasonic cleaning machine does not sit on a wet surface or damp towel or clothes.

 - Ensuring the proper maintenance of the cleaning machine can help you get the best performance possible.